-Membership of the Student Support Group is intentionally small and limited to representatives from the Office of Student Affairs (OSA), the Office of Medical Education and Continuous Quality Improvement (OME-CQI) and the Office of Diversity and Multicultural Affairs (ODMA) with significant student support roles.
-Members are tasked with communicating bidirectionally with other relevant individuals and offices of the AMS.
-Members of the Student Support Group include the Associate Dean for Student Affairs, the Assistant Director of Student Affairs, the Associate and Assistant Deans for Medical Education, the Associate Dean for Diversity & Multicultural Affairs, the Director of Career Development, the Learning Specialist, and the Assistant Director of the Doctoring Program.
+Membership of the Student Support Group is intentionally small and limited to representatives from the Office of Student Affairs (OSA), the Office of Medical Education (OME) and the Office of Diversity and Multicultural Affairs (ODMA) with significant student support roles.
+Members are tasked with communicating bi-directionally with other relevant individuals and offices of the AMS.
+Members of the Student Support Group include the Associate Dean for Student Affairs, the Associate Dean for Student Affairs, the Associate and Assistant Deans for Medical Education, the Associate Dean for Diversity & Multicultural Affairs, the Director of Career Development, the Learning Specialist, and the Assistant Director of the Doctoring Program.